meinalisaa/math-symbol-detection/README.md

 ## How to Install and Use

 ### Install
-open command prompt, then run `pip install -r requirement.txt`
+open command prompt, go to directory, then run `pip install -r requirement.txt`

 ### Use
 1. Run `python app.py` or `flask run`